 “And a key to successful investing in small companies is understanding their dreams, what their potential might be and maintaining patience as the business hits bumps along the road.”

-Since he began his career as a retailing analyst, Wendt has naturally gravitated toward small-cap companies, defined at Capital Group as businesses with market capitalizations of $6 billion or less.
+Since he began his career as a retailing analyst, Greg has naturally gravitated toward small-cap companies, defined at Capital Group as businesses with market capitalizations of $6 billion or less.
 “I felt that following small companies gave me an opportunity to really add value by pulling apart the mouse trap and truly getting to understand a business, its leaders and their vision,” he says.

-“Many people understand the investment case for the largest companies with household names, like Amazon or Microsoft,” says Capital Group equity portfolio manager Brad Freer, a likeminded investor who has been following small companies for 27 years.
+“Many people understand the investment case for the largest companies with household names, like Amazon or Microsoft,” says equity portfolio Brad Freer, a likeminded investor who has been following small companies for 27 years.
 “But with small companies I feel like a kid in a candy shop looking for new ideas.”